2005 photo essays

 Week twenty-four (September 4, 2005)

-Expo organizers, your time has come - this is the final lashing-out at the people responsible for organizing the 2005 World Exposition in Aichi, Japan.
-A good part of this web site already consists of complaining about the situation here (starting with the Week 6 entry "Major blunders in the organization of the Expo").
-Now, this will be the final summary and my last word about this matter.
+Expo organizers, your time has come - this is my final verdict on the failures and missed chances at the 2005 World Exposition in Aichi, Japan.
+A (bigger than expected) part of this web site already collects some criticisms of mine, starting with the Week 6 entry "Major blunders in the organization of the Expo").
+This will be a summary of all the major points were I could see room for improvement.

 · Fun with the Expo Association

-The Expo Association never failed to surprise by putting out new regulations and memos.
-We sure had some fun with some of the mind-boggling plans they schemed - every other week, they would think of something new to make for our amusement and anger.
-Let's not even talk about the stupid pre-Expo idea of not letting people carry any food on site - this was amended due to the intervention of the prime minister Koizumi himself.
+The Expo Association never failed to surprise by putting out interesting new regulations and memos.
+The first instance of this was probably the originally intented rule of forbidding people to bring food on the site - this was amended due to the intervention of the prime minister Koizumi himself.
 PET drink bottles were still prohibited though, supposedly because of the "threath of terrorism".
-Yeah sure.

-Another mindbending fact I learned about the association only recently is that in the beginning, they apparently put out a memo regarding pavilion staff: pavilion directors should take sufficient care of staff coming to the Expo site on their day off not using their accrediting ID card to get in but instead buy a regular one-day ticket.
-Does it get any better?
-The evil aspect of this is that some Japanese staff in the beginning probably actually obeyed this rule.
+Another hard-to-believe fact that I learned about only recently is that in the beginning, the Expo Association apparently put out a memo regarding pavilion staff: pavilion directors should take sufficient care of staff coming to the Expo site on their day off not using their accrediting ID card to get in but instead buy a regular one-day ticket.
+This is truly unbelievable but it wouldn't surprise me if Japanese staff actually obeyed this rule.

 · Official web site and English translations